 How Do Methadone and Addiction Recovery Impact Weight?

-Opioids have an impact on sugar intake for people with opioid use disorder and those in methadone maintenance treatment.
+Opioids impact sugar intake for people with opioid use disorder and those in methadone maintenance treatment.
 As a full-agonist opioid, methadone can have similar side effects to drugs in the same category.
 You can have safe methadone treatment with a doctor’s help.
-Like other opioids, though, it can change the way your body processes sugar.
+Like other opioids, though, it can change how your body processes sugar.
 As a result, you may have more cravings for sweet food that cause weight gain.

 The situational changes that come with the transition to recovery can also impact your weight.
-Some people with opioid use disorder have an underweight BMI (body mass index) because of opioids’ effect on their lives.
-Once they work on healthy habits, they begin to gain the weight back that they lost during addiction.
+Some people with opioid use disorder have an underweight BMI because of opioids’ effect on their lives.
+Once they work on healthy habits, they begin to gain back the weight they lost during addiction.
 In some cases, the weight gain associated with methadone treatment can improve your health.

 What Can I Do to Maintain a Healthy Weight During Treatment?